 TIM TALKS TRAVEL

-Some of the most memorable trips include:
+Some of my most memorable trips include:

 - Driving 14,000km across Russia east to west in a Toyota Prius – passing through 27 cities and towns, starting in Vladivostok and finishing in St. Petersburg.
+The story I wrote about the trip was featured in the 2018 Russian Lonely Planet guide.

 - Making an earth sandwich by travelling as far away as possible from my home in Auckland by driving to the exact GPS coordinates of the antipode (the opposite point on earth), and having a friend place a slice of bread on the ground at the same time as I did.
 The location turned out to be a driveway close to Ronda, a city halfway between Seville and Málaga in Spain.